Is your home retirement ready?Lifestyle

 To be able to move around your home comfortably and make your home more wheelchair friendly, you may need to widen doorways: 32 inches with a straight-in approach is recommended; 36 inches if any turns are involved.
 Any steps leading into the house should have riser heights between 6 and 7.5 inches.
 Ideally at least one entryway should not have steps.

 One out of four older adults will fall each year in the United States, oftentimes resulting in an injury.
 Since falls can be life changing for older adults, it's important floors are level and smooth to prevent accidents.
 You may also want to consider installing carpet or slip-resistant vinyl and ramps in areas where they are needed.
 Be sure to also remove scatter rugs and secure lamp cords and other electronic cords that can pose a tripping hazard.

-Consider adding reflective, nonskid tape to stair treads.
+If your home has more than one level, you may consider adding reflective, nonskid tape to stair treads.
 Install handrails on both sides of staircases, extending the handrails before and after the landings.

 Another issue that contributes to falls is a lack of good lighting.
-Bright, even overhead lighting is best.
+Bright, overhead lighting is best.
 Having three-way switches in different parts of a room and at opposite ends of hallways and stairs means lighting is always readily available.
 If you can't retrofit the switches, consider using automatic night-lights in hallways and on stairs to make things safer.

 Bathrooms and kitchen